Central Atlanta Progress

-The Robert W. Woodruff Foundation is an independent private foundation that seeks to improve the quality of life in Georgia by investing in health, education, economic opportunity and community vitality.
+The Robert W. Woodruff Foundation seeks to improve the quality of life in metro Atlanta and Georgia by investing in transformational, lasting solutions to community needs.
+We have awarded more than 2,300 grants totaling $4.2 billion since inception.

 Legacy of “Mr. Anonymous”

-The Foundation’s grantmaking is inspired by the legacy of Robert Winship Woodruff, longtime leader of The Coca-Cola Company.
-A generous and influential civic leader, Mr. Woodruff established the Trebor Foundation in 1937 and made many gifts that greatly enriched his hometown of Atlanta.
+Our grantmaking is inspired by the legacy of Robert Winship Woodruff, longtime leader of The Coca-Cola Company.
+He established the Trebor Foundation in 1937 and made many gifts to meet pressing needs in his hometown of Atlanta.

 Governance

-The Robert W. Woodruff Foundation is governed by a self-perpetuating Board of Trustees, which sets policies and makes decisions regarding the Foundation’s operations, grantmaking, management, investments and governance.
+The Robert W. Woodruff Foundation is governed by a self-perpetuating Board of Trustees, which sets policies and makes decisions about the Foundation’s operations, grantmaking, management, investments and governance.

 Articles of Incorporation